 As musicians, we all have our strengths, yet go through personal struggles that create the stories of our musicianship, and my story was no different.
 In the beginning, I was not interested in the flute because I spent the first couple of months thinking it was the choice my 4th grade band teacher made for me, and the chore my mom wanted me to pursue since she tried the instrument as a kid.
 Holding the instrument was hard for me to maintain, my capabilities of producing a sound didn’t exist, and I was on the verge of quitting.
 It wasn’t until I was 9 when my flute teacher, Anna, quickly changed those struggles in fixing my hand positions and helping me create a sound, so I could play the instrument easily and love it at the same time.
 My early dislike for the flute gradually dissipated throughout the years, due to Anna’s guidance with private lessons, and the opportunities I encountered at school by making music with others.

 My knowledge and appreciation for the flute continued to grow throughout my childhood, and I was striven to improve my artistic skills and creativity through music by pursuing it as a career, not really knowing where my future would lead me.
 What originally was a goal of playing more music just for fun, turned into a whole new perspective of what I could personally achieve.
-My teacher during my first years in college, Christina encouraged my progress and showed me how I can bring forth my craft to others, whether it was through performing, teaching or other outlets that I was interested in.
+During my first years in college, my teacher Christina encouraged my progress and showed me how I can bring forth my craft to others, whether it was through performing, teaching or other outlets that I was interested in.
 The flute wasn’t just the instrument I played, it was MY instrument that I felt more passionate about each day.